Beatriz Sheridan

-Elizabeth Ann Sheridan Scarbrough, better known as Beatriz Sheridan (25 June 1934 – 30 April 2006) was a Mexican actress and director.
-A pioneer of the Mexican telenovelas and prominent figure of the Mexican theater of the 20th century, she was also a teacher of dramatic technique for television and directed many great dramatic stars.
+Elizabeth Ann Sheridan Scarbrough, better known as Beatriz Sheridan (25 June 1934 – 30 April 2006), was a Mexican actress and director.
+A pioneer of the Mexican telenovelas and prominent figure of the Mexican theater of the 20th century, she was also a teacher of dramatic technique for television.

 Biography

 Early life

-Elizabeth Ann Sheridan Scarbrough was born on 25 June 1934 in Mexico City, of a British mother and Mexican father of Irish descent.
+Elizabeth Ann Sheridan Scarbrough was born on 12 July 1923 in Mexico City, of a British mother and Mexican father of Irish descent.
 She had 6 brothers and one sister.
 She studied philosophy and letters at the University of Missouri in the United States.
 Back in Mexico, she studied at Mexico City College.
-She was a distinguished student of the famous Japanese director and instructor Seki Sano, whom she became an assistant to in the direction of a number of theatrical montages.
+She was a distinguished student of the famous Japanese director and instructor Seki Sano, to whom she became an assistant in the direction of a number of theatrical montages.

 Theater

-Beginning in 1959, Sheridan participated as an actress and protagonist on the Mexican stage for four years.
+Beginning in 1961, Sheridan participated as an actress and protagonist on the Mexican stage for four years.
 She worked with Alejandro Jodorowsky in montages like The lesson, Penelope, The sonata of the specters, Fando y Lis and The opera of Order, among others.
 From 1963, she was part of numerous Mexican classical theater ensembles.
 Some of her works include The Trojan Women (1963), directed by Jose Solé, La moza del cántaro (1964), directed by Jose Luis Ibáñez, Los secuestradores de Altona (1965), directed by Rafael López Miarnau, Strange interlude, directed by Xavier Rojas, Doce y una trece, by Juan José Gurrola, Mudarse por mejorarse (1966), by José Luis Ibáñez, Diálogo entre el amor y un viejo (1966), also by Ibáñez, Por Lucrecia, directed by Héctor Gómez, La noche de los asesinos directed by Juan José Gurrola, A Streetcar Named Desire (1968), directed by Dimitro Sarrás and Ah, los días felices (1977) by Manuel Montoro.

-In 1980 she performed what would probably be her most memorable theatric performance, RW Fassbinder's The Bitter Tears of Petra von Kant, directed by Nancy Cárdenas.
+In 1987 she performed what would probably be her most memorable theatric performance, RW Fassbinder's The Bitter Tears of Petra von Kant, directed by Nancy Cárdenas.
 The poet Pita Amor wrote an essay entitled The Bitter Tears of Beatriz Sheridan about her impressive performance.

 Sheridan was also a pioneer and director of live readings of poetry and literature.
 Octavio Paz would demand the presence of Sheridan for every reading of his poems.